DylanNel/34212809_cmpg323_Overview/README.md

 You can also create the github repository with security in mind and make use of the github offerings in terms of security.

+All of the gitub repositories from project 2 onwards contains .gitignore files with the Visual studio template applied.

 ## Update - Project 2

 The repository for the 2nd project for CMPG 323 has been created.
 The link to the repo can be found at the top of the readme.
 There is a development branch as well as a main branch in the repo, More code will be uploaded as the project nears completion.

+## Update - Project 3

+The repository for the 3rd project has been created and linked to in the top of the overview repository.
+The repo consists of a main as well as a devolpment branch. the repo contain forked code from the <a href="https://github.com/JacquiM/CMPG-323-IOT-Device-Management"> IOT device management </a> repository. the code has been edited to meet requirements.